Welcome Year 6 to our Arts Award page!

 The children will teach a skill to a group of people – this could be children in school, friends or family.

 They will record these experiences in their portfolio – again, this could be using writing, videos or drawings.
 It is not meant to be an assessment of how skilled they are at different art forms or how good they are at writing.
 Showing that they’ve learned skills or explored how they feel about experiences is the most important thing.
+Due to lockdown, last year, some children shared things such as drawing skills with friends back in school and others taught family members at home.
+One pupil taught her mum how to crochet and someone else taught someone to play a piece on the piano.
+This year, our aim is to run a skills share day in school later on in the academic year.

 To hear some children talking about their experiences of working on â€¯Arts â€¯Award â€¯Bronze, follow â€¯this link.